seantoconnor/seantoconnor.github.io/_pages/publications.md

   * with Myongjin Kim (University of Oklahoma) and Qi Ge (Vassar College)
 * The War of 1812 and Risk Sharing in Whaling Labor Contracts
   * with William Thorne
-* End of the Line?
-Depletion and the Collapse of the 19th Century American Whaling Industry